OMR-Research/tf-end-to-end/README.md

 - All the original code used to *load the model trained on the PrIMuS dataset and make predictions*
 - Additional code to make the original one more usable
 - Additional code used to pre-process music sheets' images taken from photos
+- Additional code that translates the format of the models' output into midi (or other music encoding formats)

 All the additional code is part of a Computer Vision project I worked on.